-A minimum grade of “C-” Is required in all prerequisite CNIT courses: if student earns “D” in a CNIT course that is not used as a prerequisite, he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.
+A minimum grade of “C-” is required in all prerequisite CNIT courses: if a student earns “D” in a CNIT course that is not used as a prerequisite, he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.

 - TNT Requirements (87 credit hours)

 - Technology Requirements (21 credit hours): ECET 224, ECET 374, IT 104, OLS 252, TECH 120, TECH 320 and TECH 330.

 - TNT Core Requirements (45 credit hours): CNIT 155, CNIT 176, CNIT 180, CNIT 240, CNIT 242, CNIT 255, CNIT 272, CNIT 280, CNIT 315, CNIT 340, CNIT 342, CNIT 345, CNIT 346, CNIT 455 and CNIT 480.

 - Information Systems Selective Requirements – ISS (6 credit hours):

 - Any non-required 300 level or higher CNIT course;

 - Courses taken as NET selective will not be counted towards the IS Selective;

 - CNIT 581 is allowed to be taken as ISS and if so, it will not be counted as Net Selective.
 Please refer to (Course catalogue) for other options.

 - Net Selective Requirement (6 credit hours): CNIT 399, CNIT 420, CNIT 435, CNIT 445, CNIT 446, CNIT 456, CNIT 460, CNIT 461, CNIT 499, CNIT 556, CNIT 581 and IT 345.